Roman graffiti: Roman Market in Athens

 fellate and not do anything for pleasure with another man, if it is not me alone, Ammonion, son of Hermitaris.

+Britannia

+Ancient graffiti has been found on sites in the Roman province of Britannia.
+In 2022, a piece of lewd graffiti, dated to around the 3rd century AD, was found on the site of Vindolanda, near Hadrian’s Wall in northern England.
+It had a phallic description and was translated by historians to say “Secundius the shitter”.

 Dialogues

 Graffiti is often meant to be seen and expects to be read.
-A dialogue is formed between the reader and the inscription and can be simple as they speak directly to the readers in forms such as "if anyone sits here, let him read this before everything else…" as well as "He who writes this is in love… and I who reads this am a prick."
+A dialogue is formed between the reader and the inscription and can be simple as they speak directly to the readers in forms such as "if anyone sits here, let him read this before everything else..." as well as "He who writes this is in love... and I who reads this am a prick."

 There are also dialogues where one passage answers another.
 These responses take the forms of greetings, insults, prayers, etc.